PRESTO (Pregnancy Study Online)

-PRESTO is one of the first Internet-based studies in North America to examine whether lifestyle factors such as diet, exercise, and medication use have an impact on fertility and pregnancy outcomes.
+PRESTO is a web-based research study that examines whether lifestyle factors such as diet, exercise, and medication use have an impact on fertility and pregnancy.

-You and 2,500 other women are being invited to complete one online questionnaire at enrollment and every 2 months for up to 12 months or until pregnancy occurs.
+Women are being invited to complete one online questionnaire at enrollment and every 2 months for 12 months, or until conception, whichever occurs first.

-You will also have the opportunity to invite your male partner to participate.
+Women will also have the opportunity to invite their male partners to participate.

-PRESTO is being conducted by researchers at Boston University and is funded by the National Institutes of Health.
+PRESTO is a non-profit study being conducted at Boston University.
+It is funded by the National Institutes of Health.

 What are the eligibility requirements?